-Action by Others Required - Complete as appropriate: (please tick or enter YES, name and date where appropriate)

-Reply

-If you receive this form as a manager from someone in your department, you must decide how the risk is to be managed.
+Action by Others Required - Complete as appropriate: (please tick or enter YES, name and date where appropriate) Report up management chain for action Report to Estates for action Contact advisers/specialists Alert your staff to problem, ne practice, interim solutions, etc Reply If you receive this form as a manager from someone in your department, you must decide how the risk is to be managed.
 Update the action plan and reply with a copy to others who need to know.
 If appropriate, you should note additions to the Directorate / Service Risk Register.
 If you receive this as an adviser or other specialist, reply to the sender and investigate further as required.
+Date of last review As per QPulse record Next review date: As per QPulse record